|

 CONSERVATIVES

-Rich and powerful people have a very good reason to promote conservativism.
-The fundamental core of conservativism: to "conserve" traditional customs, institutions and hierarchies is a perfect formula for keeping them rich and powerful... and often serves to make them even more rich and powerful.
+Rich and powerful people have a very good reason to promote conservatism.
+The fundamental core of conservatism is to "conserve" (preserve, maintain) traditional customs, institutions and hierarchies.
+This is a perfect formula for keeping the socio-economic elite rich and powerful, or making them even more so.
 It's also the perfect formula to keep all other people in their proper places, which, of course, is below and subvervient to the rich and powerful.
+The father of modern conservatism, Edmund Burke, called this "the chain of subordination."

-Democracy presents a basic problem for these conservatives because it tends to blow up their ancient notions of institutions, hierarchies, superiority, subservience, and even traditional customs.
-Indeed, much of conservative ideology is deeply un-American (as well as un-Christian).
-In a democracy, policy, customs and institutions are supposed to be skewed toward The People in a system where "hierarchy" and "subservience" are greatly diminished or non-existent.
-In a democratic society no one is considered "superior" just because they are of a particular clan or culture or wealth or power.
+Democracy presents a basic problem for these conservatives because it tends to oppose hierarchical and institutional power.
+The idea of inherent superiority, subservience, or "traditional" power structure runs counter to the values of democracy.
+So it turns out that much of conservative ideology is deeply un-American (as well as un-Christian).
+In a democracy, policy, customs and institutions are supposed to be skewed toward We the People, in a system where "hierarchy" and "subservience" are at least greatly diminished if never completely eliminated entirely.
+In a democratic society no one is considered "superior" just because they are of a particular clan or culture or possess wealth or power.

 Favor the Commoner & Common Good